Hummingbird Cake is a delicious classic Southern cake recipe. Made with bananas, pineapple, and pecans and topped with a cream cheese frosting!

 Here’s the Hummingbird Cake recipe my family has used for years.
-It’s a bit different from Mrs. Wiggins original, but I sure love the changes.
+It differs slightly from Mrs. Wiggins’ original, but I love the changes.

 - Cream Cheese Frosting

-- Whisk together the flour, sugar, baking soda, baking powder, salt, and ground cinnamon in a large bowl.
+- Whisk Dry Ingredients.
+Whisk together the flour, sugar, baking soda, baking powder, salt, and ground cinnamon in a large bowl.
 Set aside.

 - Cream Wet Ingredients.
 Cream together the eggs, oil, vanilla extract, pineapple, mashed bananas, and finely chopped pecans in another large bowl.
 Stir the egg mixture into the flour mixture until just combined.

 - Bake and cool.
 Evenly divide the batter between the three prepared pans and bake for about 20 to 25 minutes, or until a toothpick or skewer inserted in the center of the cake comes out clean.
 Remove from the oven and allow to cool for about 10 minutes.
 Turn cakes onto a wire rack and allow to cool completely.